Get ready for you future career

 The answers to these questions depend on who is asking.
 Your job opportunities develop while you are still studying, through the choices you make and changes on the labour market.
 You can prepare yourself through developing your proficiency by planning, setting yourself goals and steering your career the way you want it to go.

 Use your time at university to reflect on yourself and on what a career means to you.
 Your skillset includes your subject knowledge, general proficiency, experiences and your personal qualities and the things that drive you.
-Use Career guide to help put into words who you are, what you want and what you can do.
-You are welcome to use Career guide throughout your time here and to help with job applications before writing your CV and cover letter.

 Making valuable contacts

 Your time at university provides an excellent opportunity for you to prepare for your future career by trying out new things and making lots of contacts.
 You can then highlight your experiences outside your studies in your CV when applying for a job.
 Here are a few tips on what you can do to improve your chances of getting a job on completing your degree.

 Make contacts and get to know the labour market